Harry S. Truman was the first president to give a speech on television.

 Theodore Roosevelt lost the sight in one eye while boxing in the White House.

-Robert Todd Lincoln, son of Abraham Lincoln, was at the scene of or nearby three presidential assassinations — his father’s, William McKinley’s, and James Garfield’s.
+Robert Todd Lincoln, son of Abraham Lincoln, was at the scene of or nearby three presidential assassinations — his father’s (he was at the White House having declined an invitation to Ford’s Theatre from his parents), William McKinley’s, and James Garfield’s.
 He was also once saved from possible injury or death by Edwin T. Booth, the brother of his father’s assassin John Wilkes Booth.

 Bill Clinton was the first president to be a Rhodes Scholar.